A pram buggy as the perfect travel companion

 Why a "backward-facing buggy"?

 There is no such thing as a purely rear-facing buggy.
-But that would not be necessary either.
-Buggies such as the Moon Resea Sport Buggy and the ABC Design Limbo Buggy are more or less a mixture of a stroller and buggy.
-The seat unit is not firmly anchored and can simply be clicked out of the frame and turned around.
-This is in contrast to the Cybex Eeezy S Twist and the Cybex Eezy S Twist+ 2, where the seat unit can be rotated 360° on the frame.
+But that wouldn't be necessary either.
+These buggies are more or less a mixture of stroller and buggy.
+The seat unit is not permanently anchored and can simply be clicked out of the frame and turned around.
+Unlike buggies, where the seat unit can be rotated 360° on the frame.
+This is mainly for children who can't yet do without their mother's interaction and want to interact with her as well.
+Sometimes a ride through the urban jungle can be almost a sensory overload for children, so it helps to comunicate with mom or dad

 Are there buggies with a reclining function?

 Almost all buggies have a reclining function.
 The only difference is actually the adjustment or operation.
-There are buggies with an infinitely adjustable backrest, such as the Cybex Libelle buggy, but there are also some that can only be adjusted in steps.
+There are buggies with an infinitely adjustable backrest, but there are also some that can only be adjusted in steps.

 Travel buggy as hand luggage on the plane?